-Before a mediation happens two of our trained volunteers will ‘visit’ you for a private meeting.
+Before a mediation happens, two of our volunteer mediators will ‘visit’ you for a private meeting.
 They will separately visit the other party.
 In a ‘visit’, you will be able to share the problems you are experiencing and your perspective on the situation.

-LMS experience is that if both sides agree to meet, they usually reach an agreement – and if they don’t, they haven’t lost anything, and have at least heard the other person’s feelings.
+In past experiences of this service, if both parties agree to meet, they usually reach an agreement.
+If they don’t, they haven’t lost anything and have at least heard one another’s feelings and perspectives.